 On May 25th, nine Columbia students will board a plane to the Middle East, to learn about how two countries in the region, Jordan and Israel, are cooperating on environmental issues and managing shared natural resources such as water.
 The students, led by Beth Fisher Yoshida, academic director of the Negotiation and Conflict Resolution program, and Shahar Sadeh, academic coordinator, will spend one week in each country as part of a new summer field study program: Regional Environmental Sustainability in the Middle East.
-The students are the first cohort of this program, which was developed by the Earth Institute, Columbia University’s Center for Middle East Research, and the Porter School of Environmental Studies at Tel Aviv University.
+The students are the first cohort of this program, which was developed by the Earth Institute, Columbia University’s Middle East Research Center and the Porter School of Environmental Studies at Tel Aviv University.

 The program has drawn interest from across the university and comprises six graduate and three undergraduate students, representing seven different schools.
 The Columbia students will be joined by five graduate students from the Porter School of Environmental Studies.
 Together, these students will learn about the management of shared natural resources such as water, environmental and biodiversity conservation efforts, how climate change is affecting the region, and much more through meetings with various stakeholders that include academics, NGOs and government ministries.

 Read more about the students below:

 Aleena is a first year graduate student in Urban Planning at the Graduate School of Architecture, Planning, and Preservation, with an interest in international development and environmental sustainability.
 She plans to write her thesis on water management in the Middle East and hopes that this program will give her the opportunity to learn more about this issue through discussions with researchers, academics, and policy makers in both Jordan and Israel.
 Aleena recognizes the importance of addressing environmental and water issues in the region, due to the conflict and the scarcity of natural resources.
 She hopes that the program will enable her to become further involved in identifying possible long term solutions to these issues.